Oimate123/SlotmachineOsRs/README.md

 Extract the file and play in internet browser.

+Keys can drop when completed a activity and those keys can be used as a reroll key.

 At the moment all F2P and 30 membership quests can be rolled if you have the required stats/quests.

 What to do next in osrs.
 This tool will choose for you.